Lawyer: Trump offers DNA to compare with accuser's dress - ExBulletin

 Mr. Trump’s DNA is either on the dress or it isn’t, he said.

-Kaplan, however, said Carroll decided to proceed with the trial without a protracted battle over DNA evidence after Trump repeatedly refused to provide a sample.
+Kaplan, however, said Carroll decided to proceed with the trial without a protracted battle over DNA evidence after Trump’s repeated refusals to provide a sample.

 There is no DNA evidence in this case, and none will be presented at trial, Kaplan wrote.